JuliaLang/www_old.julialang.org/README.md

 ## Running using Docker

-After installing [`docker`](http://docker.com/), run `make run` to build and run the website wihtin a docker container that contains all the necessary prerequisites.
+After installing [`docker`](http://docker.com/), run `make run` to build and run the website within the a container built from the [`jekyll/jekyll` image](https://hub.docker.com/r/jekyll/jekyll/) that contains all the necessary prerequisites.
 Modifying files will cause the website to rebuild in real time.

 ## Running manually